 Bring a bold color (blue, yellow, red) to your front door.
 If you have a wood door, try a rich stain.
 You’ll be surprised to find that your home has a whole new look!

-If your door needs more character, add some molding and trim to it.
+You can also replace a threshold or repair sagging screens.
+If your door needs more character, add molding and trim.

 - Mycelium growth: a white or gray cotton-like substance on the surface of the wood

-- Wood that’s affected by dry rot has had its moisture removed and seems dried out.
+- Wood affected by dry rot has had its moisture removed and seems dried out.
 It shrinks somewhat as a result and is often brittle and warped

 - Wood surfaces are covered in something resembling a mushroom or mold